 Rent Cross-Country Skis or Snowshoes

-You don’t have to drive north: you can cross-country ski or snowshoe on woodland trails at Toronto parks.
+You don’t have to drive north although if you are planning to get a group together, you can book a shuttle bus rental Toronto so that you are all travelling together.
+If you are staying in the Toronto, you can cross-country ski or snowshoe on woodland trails at Toronto parks.
 If you don’t have equipment, you can rent cross-country skis and snowshoes at Mountain Equipment Coop (MEC).
 Daily rates for cross-country skis are $15 ($20 for skis, boots and poles) while snowshoes are $10 for kids and $15 for adults.
 Toronto parks that have woodland trails for cross-country skiing or snowshoeing include High Park, Tommy Thompson Park, Beltline Trail (Moore Park Ravine), Don Valley Ravine Trails (Crothers Woods, Sun Valley and Cottonwood).

 When it’s too cold to spend time outdoors, one of the most popular winter activities for families in Toronto is to see a film at the Ontario Science Centre’s IMAX Dome.
 Documentaries being screened in Winter 2019 include Our Blue Planet, Journey To Space and Pandas.
 Tickets for IMAX Dome films are $9 for all ages and can be purchased online.
 Of course, once you’re there, you can always see some of the excellent exhibits at the Ontario Science Centre, although admission is in addition to your $9 IMAX Dome ticket.